Why DIY isn't always the best answer for broken glasses

 “Kids have a hard enough time wearing one pair of glasses, let alone two,” she says.
 “Transitions® lenses are great—so they have one pair of glasses for everything and don’t need to worry about switching back and forth.”

-America’s Best offers Transitions® for kids 13 and under for $109, plus the price of the frame.
-Add the one-year KidsGear Protection Plan for $20.
+America’s Best offers Transitions® for kids 13 and under, plus the price of the frame.
+You can also add the one-year KidsGear Protection Plan.

 Merge two prescriptions into one frame.
 It’s not uncommon to wear one pair of eyeglasses for getting around and another for computer work or other up-close activities.